19hours/sg-statutes/Acts/Criminal Procedure Code.md

 ### Warrant to whom directed

-69\.—(1) An arrest warrant must ordinarily be directed to the Commissioner of Police or to the head or director of any law enforcement agency, or any person of a similar rank in such law enforcement agency.
+69\.—(1) An arrest warrant must ordinarily be directed to the Commissioner of Police or to the head of any law enforcement agency, or any person of a similar rank in such law enforcement agency.

+[Act 19 of 2018 wef 31/10/2018]

 (2) An arrest warrant —

 (a) if directed to the Commissioner of Police, may be executed by any police officer or any person appointed by the Commissioner of Police; or

-(b) if directed to the head or director of any law enforcement agency, or any person of a similar rank in such law enforcement agency, may be executed by any person appointed by the head, director or any person of a similar rank.
+(b) if directed to the head of any law enforcement agency, or any person of a similar rank in such law enforcement agency, may be executed by any person appointed by the head or person of a similar rank.

+[Act 19 of 2018 wef 31/10/2018]

 (3) The court issuing an arrest warrant may direct it to any person or persons by name or office and such person or persons may execute the warrant.